-Previously Recorded Sites Within the Area of Potential Effect For the Proposed Pacific Connector Project
+Previously Recorded Sites Along the Proposed Pacific Connector Pipeline Route

 Pacific Connector hired HRA to coordinate its cultural resources investigations.
 HRA conducted a site file search and literature review to identify previously recorded archaeological sites within the APE of the Pacific Connector Pipeline Project.
-HRA estimated that at least 129 previous archaeological surveys have been conducted in the project area by other cultural resources contractors, documenting at least 159 previously recorded sites (Bowden et al. 2009; Derr et al. 2017).
-However, only 44 of those previously recorded sites were recorded in the APE, as listed below in table L-8.
-Just nine of these previously recorded sites in the APE were relocated by HRA.
+HRA estimated that at least 125 archaeological surveys have been conducted in the project area, documenting at least 143 sites (Bowden et al. 2009).
+However, only 27 previously recorded archaeological sites were identified in the APE, as listed below in table L-8.